 🕑 Reading time: 1 minuteCorrosion protection of underwater piles is essential in case of steel piles.
 When steel piles are used in seawater, it reacts chemically to form anodes and cathodes resulting in the flow of electricity, which results in the corrosion of anodic areas of piles.
 Chemically active surface areas of underwater steel piles act as anodes and less chemically active surfaces acts as cathodes.

-What is Corrosion of Piles?
+- What is Corrosion of Piles?

-What are Underwater Piles?
+- What are Underwater Piles?

-Zones of Corrosion of Underwater Steel Piles
+- Zones of Corrosion of Underwater Steel Piles

 Zones of Corrosion of Underwater Steel PilesThe piles which are driven into the water strata undergo corrosion in several zones due to the different contact with water.
 It is convenient to divide these areas into four zones, each having a characteristic corrosion rate as shown in figure below.

 Corrosion Protection Methods for Underwater Piles

 Protective Coatings for Underwater PilesThe corrosion in piles form when the surface of pile comes in contact with water.
 To protect the piles from coming in contact with water, the pile is to be coated with non-porous material which is anti-corrosive.
 The different types of coatings used for under water piles are: